 Of course, treating the whole person by addressing psychological, emotional and physical needs is crucial for long-term recovery.
 Furthermore, a person can flourish in a safe, nurturing environment.

 First Step Center, addiction and dual diagnosis treatment facility in Arizona, helps people struggling with substance abuse.
 We use both innovative and traditional approaches to treat all substance dependencies, including prescription painkillers.

-Our mens drug rehab center offers luxury amenities where men come to find enough strength to reclaim their life.
+Our drug rehab center offers luxury amenities where clients come to find enough strength to reclaim their life.
 We also encourage volunteer and service opportunities during recovery.
 Programs at our Scottsdale facility include: